just-buildsystem/justbuild/INSTALL.md

 Moreover, when constructing the build configuration, the scripts starts with the value of the environment variable `JUST_BUILD_CONF` instead of the empty object, if this variable is set.
-One configuration parameter is the build enviroment `ENV` that can be used to set an unusual value of `PATH`, e.g.,
+One configuration parameter is the build environment `ENV` that can be used to set an unusual value of `PATH`, e.g.,
 ``` sh
 env JUST_BUILD_CONF='{"ENV": {"PATH": "/opt/toolchain/bin"}}' python3 ./bin/boostrap.py